EdidiongEsu/capital_bikeshare/README.md

 This project extracts, moves and analyzes DC's [Capital Bikeshare](https://ride.capitalbikeshare.com) data.

 Where do Capital Bikeshare riders go?
 When do they ride?
 How far do they go?
 Which stations are most popular?
 What days of the week are most rides taken on?
-This project attempts to extract the data, move, store and analyze the insights to answer some key questions about Washighton DC's Capital BikeShare.
+This project successfully attempts to extract the data, move, store and analyze the insights to answer some key questions about Washighton DC's Capital BikeShare.

+This project was created as part of the requirement needed for [DataTalksClub](https://github.com/DataTalksClub/data-engineering-zoomcamp/tree/main) certification.

 ## Project Objective
 Succesfully move data from Source, transform and Visualize in a dashboard.